NEC Family Summit

 Strengthen a collaborative network of family leaders equipped to build and disseminate urgently needed resources for the community to ensure all babies can thrive.

-Addressing families’ need to transform their pain into power
+Families transforming their pain into power

 Families are centered in everything we do.
 That’s why at the NEC Symposium, families collaborate with clinicians and scientists – because it is essential to integrate the lived expertise of families to better understand, prevent, diagnose, and treat NEC.